ningrumdaud/ningrumdaud.github.io/_posts/2025-01-01-demo-AILoveMySkin.md

 ## What’s Next?
 Future Enhancements

 This project is still in its early stages and evolving.
-Here’s where we want to take it:
+This is where the demo will be improved:

 1. Knowledge Graph Integration

-Rather than a static knowledge base, we plan to construct a dynamic knowledge graph that represents ingredients, their chemical properties, skin effects, and interactions.
+Rather than a static knowledge base, next plan will be to construct a dynamic knowledge graph that represents ingredients, their chemical properties, skin effects, and interactions.
 This will enable richer, multi-hop reasoning about ingredient compatibility beyond direct pairs.

-2. Language Model and Retrieval-Augmented Generation (RAG) Integrating semantic searching with RAG techniques can allow:
+2. Language Model and Retrieval-Augmented Generation (RAG)

+Integrating semantic searching with RAG techniques can allow:

 - Generating personalized skincare advice based on routine and skin type and scientific articles
 - Expanding the ingredient database by scraping and synthesizing scientific literature on demand

 3. Context-Aware Recommendations

 By combining user skin data (e.g., sensitivities, existing conditions) with the knowledge graph and LLM insights, we can provide highly tailored skincare compatibility assessments and suggestions.

 ## Final Thoughts
 AI.LoveMySkin is a friendly introduction to using NLP, OCR, and graph analysis to solve everyday skincare dilemmas.
 While simple now, it’s a foundation for a sophisticated, AI-powered skincare assistant.
-Stay tuned as we build smarter, more interactive tools that make skincare safer and science more accessible!
+Stay tuned as I build smarter, more interactive tools that make skincare safer and science more accessible!